makoConstruct/jwerty/README-DETAILED.md

 jwerty.key
 ==========

-    jwerty.key(jwertyCode, callbackFunction, [callbackContext]);
+    jwerty.key(jwertyCode, callbackFunction, callbackContext, selector, selectorContext, onRelease);

 `jwerty.key` will attach an event listener and fire `callbackFunction` when `jwertyCode` matches.
-The event listener is attached to `document`, meaning it will listen for any key events on the page (a global shortcut listener).
+If `selector` is not given, the event listener is attached to `document`, meaning it will listen for any key events on the page(a global shortcut listener).
+If `selector` is given, an element target will be saught instead.
+`selectorContext`, if given, is used to search for `selector` within `selectorContext`, similar to jQuery's `$('selector', 'context')`.
 If `callbackContext` is specified then it will be supplied as `callbackFunction`'s context - in other words, the keyword `this` will be set to `callbackContext` inside the `callbackFunction` function.